lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 | R4(220)  | 219.3  |
 | R5(2.2)  | 2.188  |

+Below is the voltage drop across Rl/R5 and the current through Rl/R5.

 | Resistor | Voltage drop (V) | Current(mA) |
 | ---------| ----------------|---------|
 |R5|3.57|1.66|

+Below is a comparison of the measured current and calculated current after removing R5 from the circuit.

 | Current   | Measured Current (mA)| Calculated Currents (mA)|
 | ----------| ---------------------|-------------------------|